How to Grow Potatoes: The Complete Guide

 • Outside, prepare the planting area by simply spreading compost across the surface to a depth of around an inch or 3 cm.
 Potatoes are fairly hungry plants, so this extra nourishment will help to support good soil fertility and a strong harvest.

-4 Methods of Plant Potatoes
+4 Methods of Planting Potatoes

 There are different approaches to planting potatoes.
 (See a demonstration in the above video, if needed.)

 • Dig Holes: For each seed potato, dig a hole about 6 inches deep (or 16 cm).
 Add in a little slow-release organic fertilizer (e.g., chicken manure pellets) and then pop in the potato with sprouts pointing up and cover with soil.
 Space potatoes about 16 inches (or 40 cm) apart in both directions for early types.
-Maincrop potatoes need a bit more space to stretch their legs, so space them at 18 inches (or 45 cm) apart.
+Main crop potatoes need a bit more space to stretch their legs, so space them at 18 inches (or 45 cm) apart.

 • Plant in Straw: Nestle seed potatoes down into the soil surface, then cover them with straw.
 See our article on planting potatoes in straw.

 • Plant Potatoes in Pots: If you don’t have the garden space, plant in large containers, old compost sacks, or purpose-sold potato sacks.
 Fill the bottom of your pot or sack with about 4 inches (10 cm) of potting mix, then lay one or two potatoes on top and cover.
-Once the foliage is growing, add in more potting mix, a bit at a time, to hill or earth them up until the soil level reaches the top at which point the foliage almost seems to explode in size.
+Once the foliage is growing, add in more potting mix, a bit at a time, to hill or earth them up until the soil level reaches the top, at which point the foliage almost seems to explode in size.
+See our article about container gardening with potatoes.

 Growing